 Tourists will not be allowed to roam even more streets of Prague on Segways.
 The council approved the expansion of the Segway-free zone on the east all the way up to Prague 10.
 The whole of Prague 2 will also be included.
-So far, Segways were not allowed in the historical center and in parts of the extended center of Prague.
+So far, Segways were not allowed in the historical centre and parts of the extended centre of Prague.

 According to the document, the Segway-free zone will surpass Prague 2 and move further east.
 That means it will include Prague 10.
 It is an area bordered by Prague 2, 3, and 4 and, in the east, by the line of streets U zdravotního ústavu, Benešovská, Ruská, Bělocerkevská, U Slavie, U Vršovického hřbitova a Bohdalecká.

 Prague 2 officials welcomed the ban expansion.
 “I generally do not like blanket bans, but I appreciate the protection of pedestrians in our city part.
 Following the Segway ban in the historical centre, we have had an unbearable increase of Segways here, and the users were very reckless,” stated mayor Jana Černochová (from the political party ODS).

 Other city halls have asked the city leadership for an expansion of the ban.
 “Prague 6 and 11 also asked us for a blanket ban, but we have come to the conclusion that there was no significant increase of Segways there, and therefore we decided not to expand the ban to those parts of Prague,” stated the Prague mayor.